Factor X 2 2x 63

 Introduction: Understanding Quadratic Equations and Factorization

 A quadratic equation is an equation of the form ax² + bx + c = 0, where 'a', 'b', and 'c' are constants, and 'a' is not equal to zero.
-The expression 2x² + 2x - 63 is a quadratic expression, meaning it doesn't include an equals sign.
+So the expression 2x² + 2x - 63 is a quadratic expression, meaning it doesn't include an equals sign.
 Factorization, in this context, means breaking down the expression into a product of simpler expressions, typically two binomial expressions.
 This process is essential for solving quadratic equations, simplifying expressions, and understanding the roots (or solutions) of the equation.

 The goal of factoring 2x² + 2x - 63 is to find two binomial expressions (expressions with two terms) that, when multiplied together, yield the original quadratic expression.
 This will be in the form (Ax + B)(Cx + D), where A, B, C, and D are constants we need to determine.